 Anti-IgE antibody (omalizumab) is indicated for the following:

-Exposure to allergen in gradually increasing doses (hyposensitization or desensitization) via injection or in high doses sublingually can induce tolerance and is indicated when allergen exposure cannot be avoided and drug treatment is inadequate.
+Exposure to allergen in gradually increasing doses (hyposensitization or desensitization) via injection or orally, or in high doses sublingually can induce tolerance and is indicated when allergen exposure cannot be avoided and drug treatment is inadequate.

 Mechanism is unknown but may involve induction of the following: